The Complexities of Parallel Importing

 The Lawfulness of Parallel Imports

 At first blush, there's nothing illegal about producing goods and exporting them.
-But what comes into question is how your goods arrived in the particular country.
+But what comes into question is how your goods arrived in a particular country.
 For example, if you originally exported your goods to the U.K. and then discovered that those goods were then moved from the U.K. to Spain for consumption without your permission, that form of parallel importing is illegal.

 How Illegal Parallel Importing Occurs